Letting Someone Borrow your Car

 The exception to this is if you never gave permission to your friend to borrow the car, in which case they’re likely accountable.

-So, remember, if you lend your car to a friend, and they hit another car, it is your liability coverage that pays the damages.
+So, remember, if you lend your car to a friend, and they are a part of a fault accident and hit another car, it is your liability for the collision coverage and the one that pays the damages.
 And that means you are the one responsible for filing the claim, paying the deductible and, here is the kicker, you will have to pay any additional premium that is added because of the accident.
 This claim would then likely remain in your file, which could affect your premium or other aspects of your coverage into the future.

-Every insurance company has its own set of requirements and rules.
+Every insurance company has its own set of coverage options, requirements and terms and conditions.
 It’s the small print that the industry is known for!
 It is therefore wise to review your policy documents or contact your broker, who can help you understand all that documentation, if you have any questions about the specific rules outlined by your own insurance company.

 You may also want to consider asking your friend a few questions about what they’re using your vehicle for and where they’ll be going.
-If you’re not confident in someone’s driving skills or that they’ll follow the rules outlined in your insurance policy, you might want to reconsider lending them your vehicle.
+If you’re not confident in someone’s driving skills, driving history or that they’ll follow the rules outlined in your insurance policy, you might want to reconsider lending them your vehicle.

-In addition to insuring your cars, home, and other prized possessions, Munn Insurance is committed to helping you and your loved ones stay safe and protected.
+In addition to ensuring your cars, home, and other prized possessions, Munn Insurance is committed to helping you and your loved ones stay safe and protected.
 If you would like more information on your auto policy, please contact Munn Insurance at 1-855-726-8627 today.
+We offer free car insurance quotes and home insurance quotes.[/vc_column_text][vc_empty_space][/vc_column][/vc_row]